nationalarchives/tdr-dev-documentation/architecture-decision-records/0007-s3-user-access-to-objects.md

 **Date:** 2020-04-01

+This decision has been superseded by decision: [0022 Proxy S3 uploads through CloudFront](0022-cloudfront-upload-proxy.md)

 ## Context

 Ensure that TDR users are not able to overwrite/view another user’s objects in the TDR AWS S3 upload bucket.